 Average Split

-Average Split: Average split is the mean pace per 500 metres over an entire rowing workout or test, calculated from total distance and total time.
+Average Split: Average split is the mean pace per 500 metres for an entire rowing workout; it is the most important number for comparing rowing performances.

 What is Average Split?